Annual charge for garden waste

 Why is a subscription service being introduced for garden waste collections in Northampton?

 The subscription service is being introduced as we can no longer afford to collect garden waste free of charge.
-Councils are not required by law to collect garden waste free-of-charge and not everyone uses the service.
+Unlike household waste and recycling councils are not required by law to collect garden waste free-of-charge and not everyone uses the service.
 Making it self-funding will enable the service to continue for only those who want it.
-As a non-essential, opt-in service, it is not paid for by your Council Tax.
+As a non-essential, opt-in service, it will not be paid for by your Council Tax.
 Around half of all local authorities in England now charge for garden waste collections.

 I pay more Council Tax for a house with a large garden.
 Why should I pay separately to have my garden waste collected?

 Council Tax is a tax, varied by house value to reflect, in broad terms, the ability of people to pay.
 Whilst overall it helps fund for local services, paying more does not create an entitlement to receive more services.
 There is, for example, no difference in the amount of books which can be borrowed in a library depending on the amount of Council Tax paid.

 How much does the garden waste subscription service cost?

 There is an annual subscription cost of £42 per bin or per 100 sack labels.
 Subscription to the service allows wheeled bin users fortnightly collections and collections as required for sacks, across 50 weeks of the year, with a short break for Christmas, between 6 April 2020 until 31 March 2021.
 The subscription will need to be renewed each year for your garden waste collection to continue.

 How do I subscribe to the garden waste collection service?

 You can subscribe for the service on our website.
 The subscription fee is £42 and covers the service from 6 April 2020 until the end of March 2021.